 As time has passed, I occasionally reflect on choices I’ve made in my life.
 Would that narrative be useful to someone in today’s world contemplating their own future?
-Let me start set the context…
+Let me set the context…

 I was born on Guam, the furthest western US territory in the Pacific.
 It was 1960, the island had one television station, KUAM.
 Broadcasts started in the afternoon and ended about 8PM.
-There were no personal electronics, the Internet and mobile phone was still decades away, and traditional neighborhoods where kids to come out and play didn’t exist.
+There were no personal electronics, the Internet and mobile phone was still decades away, and traditional neighborhoods where kids could come out and play didn’t exist.
 I lived with my parents and grandparents on a piece of land that has been passed from generation to generation, and large enough to accommodate three small homes.
 The surrounding area was jungle, ready to be explored by an energetic boy.
 I was the first of 5 sons, and the genetic roulette never did afford my parents with at least one daughter.
 There is nearly a 5-year gap between each sibling.
 Life on Guam, circa 1960s and 1970s, centered on the family unit, the village you grew up in, and the local Catholic church.
 After high school, you either joined the military, or if your grades were good enough, you go to the US mainland for college.

 My Dad got his GED, joined the Navy, saw the world, and came back to Guam to work for Continental Airlines.
 My Mom was one of the first women to leave Guam after WWII, and attended Bowling Green State University in Ohio.
 She graduated with degrees in English and Biology.
 My maternal grandparents spoke poor English, and conversed with me in both English and Chamorro, the native language of Guam.